Non-Degree Seeking Program

 Once all items have been submitted, your application is considered complete.
 Admission decisions for NDS applicants are usually available within one week of submitting all items and will be notified via email.
 NDS students may begin registration one month prior to the first day of school.

 Admitted students must complete the State of Hawaii Post-Secondary Vaccine Requirements to avoid any delay in registration.

 Employees and Employee Dependents

 Submit your Tuition Benefits Waiver with Human Resources.

 Clear any financial holds on your student account to avoid delay in registration.
 Contact Financial Services for help with financial holds.
 Contact them at (808) 675-3706 or firstname.lastname@example.org.

 ADD/DROP or AUDIT

 Download forms from the Office of the Registrar.
 Fill it out completely, obtain all required signatures and submit completed form to the Office of the Registrar.

-For credit – access your Student Center at myBYUH Student and enroll online
+For credit – access your Student Center and enroll online.

 Application and Registration Schedule